 The resident’s provider must keep a copy of a completed palliative care status form.
 Section 27 and section 27A of the Accountability Principles 2014 allows us to request information and documents on the palliative care a resident with palliative care status receives, including an original form.
 We may use this information to evaluate the AN-ACC Class 1 classification level.

-Approved providers, medical practitioners, nurse practitioners and residents can learn more about completing the palliative care status form in these fact sheets:
+Approved providers, medical practitioners, nurse practitioners and residents can learn more about completing the palliative care status form and about palliative care in these fact sheets: